triton-inference-server/server/docs/user_guide/model_management.md

-If you are seeing some memory growth when using the [model control protocol](../protocol/extension_model_repository.md) for loading and unloading models, it is possible that it's not an actual memory leak but some system's malloc heurestics that causes memory to be unable to be released back to the OS right away.
+If you are seeing some memory growth when using the [model control protocol](../protocol/extension_model_repository.md) for loading and unloading models, it is possible that it's not an actual memory leak but some system's malloc heuristics that causes memory to be unable to be released back to the OS right away.
 You can try to switch from malloc to tcmalloc for better memory performance by setting `LD_PRELOAD` as below when running Triton:
 ```